nayR0D/cse15l-lab-reports/lab-report-5.md

 2. Hi, A TestTimedOutException usually means that there is an infinite loop somewhere in your code.
 Be sure to carefully check all your loops and ensure they terminate correctly.

 3. ![image](fix.png) \
 After carefully reviewing my loops, I see what the error is.
-In my loops iterating over list2, I increment the index counter for list1, not list2. therefore the condition, `while(index2 < list2.size())` never ends, resulting in an infinite loop.
+In my loops iterating over list2 in ListExamples.java, I increment the index counter for list1, not list2. therefore the condition, `while(index2 < list2.size())` never ends, resulting in an infinite loop.

 4.
 - The file & directory structure needed \